Thinkwise/docs/docs/kb/exchange.md

 - In the event of a crash or a crash of the Exchange Connector, create a memory dump of the ExchangeSyncService process (via the task manager) to assist Thinkwise in debugging the error.

-- The Exchange Connector distinguishes between NULL and an empty string:
+- The Exchange Connector distinguishes between `NULL` and an empty string `''`:

-  - NULL: leave value unchanged
+  - `NULL`: leave value unchanged
   - Empty string: clear value

-- For appointments with required or optional attendees: the appointments are created with the same app_item_id.
+- For appointments with required or optional attendees: the appointments are created with the same *app_item_id*.
 It is therefore necessary to filter on `exh_user` in the `from_exh` procedures.

 ## Troubleshooting